CHFaadit/FederatoEngagementEngine/README.md

-# VIA-federato & Adaptive Workflow Engine - Hackathon Submission
+# VIA-Federato & Adaptive Workflow Engine - Hackathon Submission

 ## 🚀 Overview
 This project enhances user engagement on the Federato RiskOps platform by implementing an **Adaptive Workflow Engine**.
 The system utilizes **causal inference, predictive modeling, and interactive graph visualizations** to optimize user navigation and maximize session efficiency.

 ## 🏗 Features